alexbuzzi/golftrack/Strategy.md

 # Strategy #2:
 #  - Have app turned on passively during round of golf and ready to receive information
 #  - Detect ball being struck
-#  - After struck start recording accelerometer data and flip switch to send data to phone
+#  - After struck start recording accelerometer data and immediately flip switch to send data to phone
 #  - Once data has been streamed to phone, do projectile calculations and estimated location on phone
 #  - Then using this information, set your current phone location and move towards "pin" set on map of golfcourse
 #  - Could be in collaboration with golf mapped out courses